reyisreal/Reyisreal/README.md

-- 👋 Hi, I’m @Reyisreal
+- 👋 Hi, I’m @reyisreal
 - 👀 I’m interested in a lot
 - 🌱 I’m currently learning a lot of things
 - 💞️ I’m looking to collaborate on so many things
-- 📫 How to reach me Discord --> reyis_isntreal
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm in the top 3.9% of winrates in Fortnite Solos

 <!---
 Reyisreal/Reyisreal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.